Sample account review

 03

-Track worked callbacks, stale callbacks, and any visible booked jobs tied to that lane.
+Track restarted estimates, still-at-risk quotes, and any visible booked jobs tied to that lane.

 Why this is better than generic advice